A-j-K/aws-ca-stuff/ca/README.md

 $ cat cert.json | jq -r .CertificateChain > device_chain.crt
 ```

-We can validate that the issued certificate is for the device GUID we supplied in teh CSR thus:-
+We can validate that the issued certificate is for the device GUID we supplied in the CSR thus:-

 ```
 $ openssl x509 -in device.crt -text -noout| grep "Subject:"